max-hauser/Project-Tech/README.md

 The goal of this project was to learn about the basics of Node.js, Git and Express.
 With these tools I've build a filter-feature for a dating website.

+I've build the dating app Amora.
+You can login to the app, change your preferences and go on the dating page.
+On the dating page you can use the filter to manipulate the results.

 ![alt text](https://github.com/max-hauser/Project-Tech/blob/master/static/amore-readme.png)

 ## Getting started